-The DHSMV is a large, complex organization which provides a numerous amount of traffic-related services in the state of Florida.
+The driver and vehicle services in Florida are part of a large, complex organization that provides a large amount of traffic-related services.
 While it may seem intimidating at first to try to understand how it all works, the most frequently used services are actually very straightforward.
-With just a little bit of knowledge, you can accomplish nearly everything you will likely need at the DHSMV.
+With just a little bit of knowledge, you can accomplish nearly everything you will likely need from your local drivers license office.

-How to Find the DHSMV Office Near You
+How to Find the Driver’s License or Vehicle Services Office Near You

-There are a wide range of DHSMV branches located in every county of Florida.
+There are a wide range of branches located in every county of Florida.
 They’ve made it easy for you to find your local branch with their online branch directory; you can even search by county.
 The directory also lets you know the services offered at each branch.
-Not all branches allow you to book an appointment, and some only provide a limited range of services, so make sure the one you are planning to go to can actually accommodate your needs.
-You don’t want to waste a whole trip to the HSMV, and potentially a long time of waiting in line.
+Not all branches allow you to book an appointment, and some only provide a limited range of services, so make sure the one you are planning to go to can accommodate your needs.
+You don’t want to waste an entire trip, and potentially a long time of waiting in line.

 Appointments with Your Local Branch

-The DHSMV is inundated with mountains of paperwork every single day.
+The driver and vehicle services offices are inundated with mountains of paperwork every single day.
 The forms they use allow them to keep track of all the requests being processed at any given time, and make sure that everything gets where it needs to go.
-You can see all the forms used by the DHSMV by visiting their online document library.
-Here, you can download anything you need in pdf form.
-Printing and completing these documents before visiting the office will save you valuable minutes and ensure you didn’t forget to include anything important for processing.
+You can see all the forms used in the online document library.
+Here, you can download anything you need in PDF form.
+Printing and completing these documents before visiting the office will save you valuable minutes and ensure you don’t forget to include anything important for processing.
 Learn about other common applications at Forms.

 The Florida Driver License Point System

-When you incur any traffic violations, they’ll not only remain on your driving record for five years from the incident date, but will also be worth a certain number of penalty points.
-The DHSMV uses these points to keep track of who is driving responsibly, and determining when it is necessary to remove driving privileges.
-If you accrue 12 or more points in a 12-monh period, your license will be suspended for 30 days.
+When you incur any traffic violations, they’ll not only remain on your driving record for five years from the incident date but will also be worth a certain number of penalty points.
+The state of Florida uses these points to keep track of who is driving responsibly, and determining when it is necessary to remove driving privileges.
+If you accrue 12 or more points in 12 months, your license will be suspended for 30 days.
 Further point violations will lead to longer suspensions, and if you accrue too many, your license can even be revoked.
 Violations are worth between three and six points each, depending on the severity of the infraction.

 Obtaining a Copy of Your Driving Record